shield-ai-technology/shieldlocation-spm/README.md

 # ShieldLocationAnalysisSPM

-ShieldLocationAnalysisSPM(shieldfraud-spm) is the ShieldLocationAnalysis Swift Package Manager.
+ShieldLocationAnalysisSPM(shieldlocation-spm) is the ShieldLocationAnalysis Swift Package Manager.
 For more details, visit [www.shield.com](https://www.shield.com).

 ## Integrate the SDK